Virgilio Malvezzi: Life

 In 1635 Malvezzi published Il ritratto del privato politico christiano, a biography of the Count-Duke of Olivares, valido or chief minister of King Philip IV of Spain.
 Malvezzi's work soon appeared in a Spanish translation and attracted the attention of Olivares himself, who called him to Madrid, where he arrived in 1636, to serve as the official historian of the reign of Philip IV.
 He became a member of both the Council of State and the Council of War.
 By the late 1630s Malvezzi's credentials as a scholar and historian were somewhat tarnished by the closeness of his relationship to Olivares; but his Romulus, published in his native Bologna in 1629, had won him an international reputation.
 In the early 1640s Philip IV of Spain entrusted him with several important missions.
 In 1640 he was one of the ambassadors sent by Philip to England, in an attempt to avert the marriage of Mary Stuart to William II of Orange.
 In 1641, he was sent to Flanders as advisor to the Cardinal-Infante Ferdinand of Austria.
+He returned to Madrid in 1643.

-In 1645, Malvezzi was admitted to the Accademia dei Gelati in Bologna under the name "Esposto" (exposed), where he held the position of "Prince" for two years.
+In 1645, about the time of Olivares's death, Malvezzi left Spain and returned to Italy, taking up residence in his native Bologna.
+He was admitted to the Accademia dei Gelati in Bologna under the name "Esposto" (exposed), and he held the position of "Prince" of the Academy for two years.
 In 1646 he was appointed gonfaloniere di giustizia.
 A connoisseur of painting, Malvezzi was a close friend of Guido Reni and Diego Velázquez and a patron of the arts.
+According to the seventeenth-century art historian Carlo Cesare Malvasia, he was a frequent visitor to the workshops of the painters Alessandro Tiarini, Angelo Michele Colonna and Agostino Mitelli.
 He died in Bologna on 11 August 1654, and was buried in the Church of San Giacomo Maggiore.